aws-samples/sample-exporting-to-amazon-s3-tables-with-aws-step-functions-distributed-map/README.md

 This repository showcases a serverless solution that processes PDF fors using AWS Step Functions Distributed Map, extracts data with Amazon Textract, and stores results in Amazon S3 Tables in Iceberg format.

+See the accompanying blog post [How to export to Amazon S3 Tables by using AWS Step Functions Distributed Map](https://aws.amazon.com/blogs/compute/how-to-export-to-amazon-s3-tables-by-using-aws-step-functions-distributed-map/) for a detailed description.

 ## Overview

 The repository demonstrates how to: